-Create and implement a learning plan to ensure skills of all library employees keep pace with literacy, technology, customer and leadership demands.
+Create and implement a learning plan to ensure skills of all library employees keep pace with literacy, technology, customer health, safety and wellness as well as leadership demands.

 Meadowvale Library Photo Credit: City of Mississauga

 Develop 21st Century Facilities

 Adopt a service provision standard of 0.5 square feet of library space per capita and continue to monitor industry trends.